PabloPiaggi/Crystallization-of-Silicon/README.md

 # Tutorial: Crystallization of Silicon

 This repository contains input files for simulating the crystallization of silicon using enhanced sampling methods.
 Silicon is described using the Stillinger-Weber potential [Stillinger and Weber,  Phys.
 Rev. B, v.
 31, p.
-5262, (1985)](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.31.5262).
+5262, (1985)](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.31.5262) .
+A bias potential is constructed using [well tempered metadynamics](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.100.020603) as a function of the collective variable introduced [in this article](https://aip.scitation.org/doi/abs/10.1063/1.5102104).

 ## Requirements

 This tutorial uses the molecular dynamics engine LAMMPS patched with the PLUMED 2 enhanced sampling plugin.

-### Installation
+## Installation

 <!--
 PLUMED can be installed with the following commands: